ventus-ag/documentation/content/products/compute/virtual-machines.md

 - choose one of the available internal interfaces of your VM and one of the previously created Floating IP that you want to attach to the selected interface on the opened *Associate floating IP* and click on the ASSOCIATE icon:
   ![](../../../assets/images/vms/20.png?classes=border,shadow)

-After these steps, the selected Virtual Machine will be publickly available:
+After these steps, the selected Virtual Machine will be publicly available:
 ![](../../../assets/images/vms/21.png?classes=border,shadow)

 Now, if you want to close the access from Internet to this VM again, do the following: